HelTecAutomation/platform-asrmicro650x/README.md

 ## LoRaWAN

-LoRaWAN protocol can be configured in :ref:`projectconf` using the following syntax ``board_build.arduino.lorawan.*`` where ``*`` is an option from the following list:
+LoRaWAN protocol can be configured in https://docs.platformio.org/en/latest/projectconf/index.html using the following syntax ``board_build.arduino.lorawan.*`` where ``*`` is an option from the following list:

 | Option      | Description | Possible values | Default |